Engineering Lab

 As a graduate of the information technology concentration, you will be equipped to demonstrate

-• Teamwork—function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline; and
+• Teamwork—function effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

 • User Requirements—identify and analyze user needs and take them into account in the selection, creation, integration, evaluation, and administration of computing-based systems.